mile1solutions/solana-candy-factory/README.md

 The NFT Candy Factory project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast.

-A candy machine is an on-chain Solana program for managing fair mint.
+candy machine is an on-chain Solana program for managing fair mint.
 Fair mints:
 * Start and finish at the same time for everyone.
 * Won't accept your funds if they're out of NFTs to sell.